Analysis | The ‘Southern strategy’ goes south

 And, of course, Fox News’s Tucker Carlson went further.
 He suggested that the real problem in America was deaths from opioids in 2021, not that “crackheads don’t have crack pipes.”
 The administration was doing “nothing” about those deaths, he claimed, though of course that’s false.
 But this was in service to his broader argument: that President Biden wanted those largely White Americans to die — people he “hates.”

-Those who died from opioid overdoses “weren’t from officially marginalized groups,” he said.
+Those who died of opioid overdoses “weren’t from officially marginalized groups,” he said.
 “Their deaths had nothing to do with the ‘equity agenda.’
 In fact, their deaths may have helped the ‘equity agenda’ by changing the demographics of the country in a way that benefits the Democratic Party.”

 As it turns out, though, Carlson’s entirely predictable effort to intertwine partisan politics with an actual effort to encourage the deaths of White Americans was resting on a false premise.
 So was Rubio’s astonished determination that Biden’s plan was crazy.
 There were no pipes being distributed, just kits that reduced the likelihood of spreading illness or of drug users injuring themselves.
 In fact, the entire focus on “crack pipes” appears to have been an erroneous leap of logic on the part of the Free Beacon.